kubeshop/monokle-chrome-extension/README.md

 2. Clone /  Download the repository.
 3. Select load unpacked and then select the `monokle-chrome-extension/extension` directory
-4. Enable the extension and go to your favorite GitHub repo - you should see a link to Monokle SaaS injected in the grid on the right of the repo listing - as highlighted below
+4. Enable the extension and go to your favorite GitHub repo - you should see a link to Monokle SaaS injected in the grid on the right of the repo listing and in the navigation bar at the top - as highlighted below.

 ![img.png](img.png)